0xYudhishthra/1prime/packages/relayer/README.md

 A 1inch Fusion+ compatible relayer service that facilitates cross-chain atomic swaps between EVM chains (Ethereum, Base, BSC, Polygon, Arbitrum) and NEAR Protocol.

-This implementation follows the 1inch Fusion+ whitepaper architecture with **per-swap HTLC deployment**: each atomic swap gets its own pair of HTLC contracts deployed dynamically by resolvers during Phase 2, exactly as specified in the whitepaper.
-This removes static singleton contracts while maintaining the core auction and secret revelation mechanisms.
+This implementation follows the 1inch Fusion+ whitepaper architecture with **per-swap escrow deployment**: each atomic swap gets its own pair of escrow contracts deployed dynamically by resolvers during Phase 2, exactly as specified in the whitepaper.
+This removes static singleton contracts while maintaining the core secret revelation mechanisms.

 ## Overview